DMCorner/Sorting-Visualizer/README.md

 # Sorting Visualizer Site
-A website I've built to show Merge, Heap, Quick and Bubble sort work on a randomised array of length 100, constructed with create-react-app.
+A website I've built to show Merge, Heap, Quick and Bubble sort working on a randomised array of length 100, constructed with create-react-app.

 # Lessons Learned
 My first React project, while difficult to learn the basics of react while implementing the algorithms I enjoyed the challenge.